The United Nations Office for Project Services (UNOPS)

 With joint-funding from the government of Denmark and international global healthcare company, Novo Nordisk, UNOPS is implementing a $11 million project covering two key components.

-The first is the reconstruction of six healthcare facilities that were damaged during the war or require repairs.
-Funded by the government of Denmark, this activity will also include setting up emergency shelters at four locations, expanding the capacity of outpatient clinics, and delivering ambulances.
+The first is the reconstruction of five healthcare facilities that were damaged during the war or require repairs.
+Funded by the government of Denmark, this activity will improve the physical conditions at healthcare facilities and expand their capacity.

 🇩🇰FM @larsloekke: “New public-private partnership🤝🏻.
 Denmark and @novonordisk are jointly providing 75 million DKK for rehabilitation of critical health facilities in Mykolaiv via @UNOPS 🇺🇦.”